YouTube SEO is just as effective and important as the on-page SEO for text-based websites.

 #6- Use Keywords in Video Title

-Keywords in the title are a massive signal for YouTube what your video is about and where they should rank you.
+Keywords in the title are a massive signal for YouTube about your video and where they should rank you.

 Make sure you have your keyword in the video title.